paulpod/neuromanticsdotnet/source/portfolio/index.md

 ===============================
 As the **Lead Designer** I was brought in to kickstart a dramatic refresh of retail trading platforms.
 The existing flash-based platform had an end of life on the horizon, and moving to a new HTML5 technology stack provided the opportunity to bring user-centred design principles to the problem.

+* aim: most people lose most of their money - help them do better!
 * applying deep user research to personas, segmentation
 * create new design guidelines
 * helping improve internal design capability